varigence/docs/bimlflex/trial-process/creating-and-configuring-a-bimlflex-project.md

 In the BimlFlex configuration, create a new Customer and name it `BimlFlex Trial Project`

-### Configure BimlStudio to build for Sal Server 2016 Ssis
+### Configure BimlStudio to build for Sal Server 2016 SSIS

 Right-click the project name `BimlFlex Trial Project.mst` in the logical view and choose properties to display the BimlStudio project properties.
-Update the Sql Server version setting to build out to Sql Server 2016.
+Update the SQL Server version setting to build out to SQL Server 2016.

 Click the `Save All` button or menu option to save the metadata and project settings.

 ### Restart BimlStudio

-BimlStudio needs to be restarted once the customer metadata settings and Ssis configuration has been updated.
+BimlStudio needs to be restarted once the customer metadata settings and SSIS configuration has been updated.
 When restarted the configurations are active in BimlStudio.

 ### Open and configure BimlFlex Excel Metadata Editor